Encyclopedia of fire safety

 Frame.
 External terminal block.

-I got the case on the local radio market for about $ 1.5, if translated into dollars, 95x60x25mm in size, almost the size of a pack of cigarettes.
-I drilled several holes in it.
-First, for a 4-pin terminal block, taken from an inoperative dimmer.
+The case got on the local radio market for about $ 1.5, if translated into dollars, 95x60x25mm in size, almost the size of a pack of cigarettes.
+I drilled a few holes in it.
+First, for a 4-pin terminal block taken from a non-working dimmer.

-I completely freed the two extreme contacts from the bolts with gaskets, drilled holes for longer bolts, on which the entire terminal block will hold to the body.
-On the case itself, of course, the two extreme holes will be large, and the two in the middle are smaller - they will have pins through them, one of which is connected to the VCC Pro Mini, and the second pin to pin 2.
+I completely freed the two extreme contacts from bolts with gaskets, drilled holes for longer bolts, on which the entire terminal block will be held on the case.
+On the case itself, of course, the two extreme holes will be large, and the two in the middle will be smaller - they will have contacts threaded through them, one of which is connected to the VCC Pro Mini, and the second contact to pin 2.

-Drilling holes, although simple at first glance, is still no less time consuming, it is very easy to miss, so I did it first with a smaller drill, then with a larger one.
+Drilling holes, although simple at first glance, is no less time consuming, it is very easy to miss, so I did it first with a smaller diameter drill, then a larger one.

-For the tact button, I selected a cap with a slightly concave top so that it would be convenient to hit it with a match or a paper clip through a narrow hole in the case.
+For the clock button, I picked up a cap with a slightly concave top, so that through a narrow hole in the case it was convenient to hit it with a match or a paper clip.

-Board in a case with a USB-TTL converter loop connected:
+Board in a case with a connected USB-TTL converter cable:

 About the antenna.

-The antenna, as you may have noticed along the way, was constantly changing, as I experimented with different homemade antennas.
-Initially, there was a round coaxial connector on the module board, but the fifth time it was used for an external antenna, it just fell apart, so keep in mind that it is flimsy.
-As a result, I tore out the antenna on the PCB from the old router, and soldered it to the module board, tk. it catches the net a little better than the spring and wire.
+The antenna, as you may have noticed in the course of the review, was constantly changing, as I experimented with different homemade antennas.
+Initially, there was a round coaxial connector on the module board, but on the fifth time it was used for an external antenna, it simply fell apart, so keep in mind that it is flimsy.
+As a result, I tore out the textolite antenna from the old router, and soldered it to the module board, because. it catches the net a little better than the spring and wire.

-Well, completely assembled with a connected charger looks like this:
+Well, completely assembled with the connected charging looks like this:

 Test.
 How it works:

 In addition to tests with antennas, I checked how the alarm would behave on the street, in frost -15.
-To do this, I simply placed the insides entirely in a container and left them on the balcony overnight, the alarm did not start at the same time, the reason was, in general, obvious - lithium does not like frost.
-This was confirmed by another test, where I left the battery at home, and brought the board through long wires to the street and left it there for a day in the same frost - the operation, as if nothing had happened.
-On the other hand, it would be strange if the alarm didn’t work. in datasheets for atmega, for module, for quartz - permissible operating temperatures up to -40 degrees.
+To do this, I simply placed the entire insides in a container and left it on the balcony for the night, while the alarm did not start, the reason turned out to be generally obvious - lithium does not like frost.
+This was confirmed by another test, where I left the battery at home, and brought the board through long wires to the street and left it like that for a day in the same frost - operation, as if nothing had happened.
+On the other hand, it would be strange if the alarm did not work. in the datasheets for atmega, for the module, for quartz - the allowable operating temperatures are up to -40 degrees.

-The principle of operation is organized by an external interrupt, initially pin 2 is closed to VCC and thus a logical 1 is supported on the pin, and the controller sleeps.
-As soon as the contact is broken and 0 appears on pin 2, the microcontroller wakes up, lowers the 3rd pin (to which the modem BOOT is connected through a resistor) to the ground - the module starts up, the MC periodically polls the module for readiness, and as soon as it catches the network, it immediately sends a call to the owner's phone number specified in the code.
-After rejecting the call, the device shuts down without sending more endless calls than many Chinese alarms do.
+The principle of operation is organized by an external interrupt, initially pin 2 is closed to VCC and thus a logical 1 is maintained on the output, and the controller is sleeping.
+As soon as the contact is broken and 0 appears on pin 2, the microcontroller wakes up, lowers the 3rd pin (to which the modem BOOT is connected through a resistor) to the ground - the module starts, the MK periodically polls the module for readiness, and as soon as it catches the network, it immediately sends a call to the owner's phone number specified in the code.
+After rejecting the call, the device turns off without sending more endless calls than many Chinese alarms sin.

 Additional Information